-The programs include, but not limited to, health and human services, cultural, recreational, and educational activities.
+Grants are made to programs addressing issues affecting youth, including but not limited to health and human services, cultural, recreational, and educational activities

 ChangeMakers begins its year in October by surveying other high school students to determine the most pressing issues affecting teens.
 When this information is pooled and priorities are established, they distribute a request for proposal to non-profit organizations asking them to share knowledge about programs or projects that address one of the defined issues.
 The members then decide which programs they believe will most benefit Round Rock’s youth and determine which to fund.

 The ChangeMakers then take its recommendations to the Board of Governors of the Greater Round Rock Community Foundation for their approval and funds are distributed in May each year during the end of year celebration.
-ChangeMakers members also receive “hands-on” involvement by choosing and completing two community service projects.
+ChangeMakers members also receive “hands on” involvement by choosing and completing two community service projects.
 The Greater Round Rock Community Foundation believes that communities benefit when their youth gain leadership and fund development skills.
 ChangeMakers give young people an opportunity to help solve the problems and challenges of today’s youth.

-The Foundation will also provide letters of reference (for college admission or employment) upon request based on active participation of a member.
+The Foundation will also provide letters of reference (for college admission or employment) upon request based on active participation of member.
 Giving the power of philanthropy to young people allows teenagers to become valuable contributors now, as well as essential leaders for the future.
 Successful youth philanthropy programs can contribute to many positive outcomes.The program responds to their need to belong and be a part of a peer group engaged in socially constructive activities.
 The experience gives them a basis for improved understanding of their importance to the community and encourages them to strive to achieve all they can in every walk of life.

 By participating in a representative youth philanthropy board, they develop abilities to work with a wide range of people from different cultures and contexts, which is increasingly necessary as society becomes ever more diverse.
-Giving young people experience with the power of philanthropy also integrates issues of community participation in the program approach.
+Giving young people experience with the power of philanthropy also integrates issues of community participation into the program approach.
 It is human nature to build ownership and give higher importance to those things in which individuals have the power to decide.
 In giving youth a VOICE and the power of choice, the youth philanthropy program is simply allowing and encouraging them to be committed, caring contributors to the community.

 Young people bring valuable new leadership skills and energies into the community, and, if allowed to apply their talents, encounter fewer limits to the growth and strength of the community.
 The additional creative and human resources are considerable.